 Free Tax Prep

-If your household income was less than $66,000 in 2017, IRS-certified volunteers will prepare and e-file your tax return for FREE through United Way of Williamson County’s Free Tax Prep Program.
-Or you can do it yourself with our free tax software.
-Last year, more than 1,200 individuals and families received free tax prep at one of our sites in Williamson County and 15,000 individuals and families received help in Middle Tennessee.
-If you have questions, please call 615-830-7940.
+If your household income was less than $66,000 in 2018, IRS-certified volunteers will prepare and e-file your tax return for FREE through United Way of Williamson County’s Free Tax Prep Program from January 26 through April 15, 2019.
+Last year, more than 1,400 individuals and families received free tax prep at one of our sites in Williamson County and over 14,000 individuals and families received help in Middle Tennessee.
+If interested in volunteering, please contact Im Cashen at email@example.com or submit an online volunteer application here.

 SITES AND HOURS